nayere6342/sep11-freedom-project/blog/entry04.md

 ### **Nayer Ebraheim - 11/18/24**

 ---

+To start off my entry, I have been working on my freedom project (FP).
+For a long time by this point.
+And, what I have learned is that _kaboom.js_ is much more simple than I thought.
+Last entry I stated that I thought it was complexed overall.
+This was because I didn't really know how _kaboom.js_ work to begain with.
+Before I get into that, I will show you a quick recap!

 ### Recap:

 This is a short recap to what I have learn in my last entry of this blog: